Quickstart Guide

 📊 Load Sample Dataset

-# Loading and reading the data file into a Pandas DataFrame.
+# Load and read the data file into a Pandas DataFrame

 df = pd.read_csv(url, delimiter='\t',index_col="Label")